Trump derangement syndrome: 2024

+2025

 Trump severely criticized four "disloyal" Republican Senators Mitch McConnell, Susan Collins, Lisa Murkowski, and Rand Paul who indicated they will join Democrats in voting for a joint resolution to end the national emergency declared by him to undo Trump tariffs on Canada, calling them "extremely difficult" and implored them to "get on the Republican bandwagon" and remain loyal to their party.
 He so wrote, "Why are they allowing Fentanyl to pour into our Country unchecked, and without penalty.
 What is wrong with them, other than suffering from Trump Derangement Syndrome, commonly known as TDS?" in the overnight Truth Social post.

 In June 2025, during the height of Trump's feud with his ex-DOGE chief, Elon Musk, Trump suggested that Musk "is suffering from 'Trump derangement syndrome.'"

+In December 2025, following the killing of Rob and Michele Reiner, Trump suggested in a Truth Social post that Rob Reiner's death was caused by anger toward his "Trump derangement syndrome".
+The post triggered bipartisan backlash.

+On April 2, 2026, two days following the first show of Bruce Springsteen and the E Street Band's Land of Hope and Dreams American Tour, a tour Springsteen launched in response to Trump, the president took to Truth Social to heavily criticize the musician by saying that he looked like a "dried up prune who has suffered greatly from the work of a really bad plastic surgeon, has long had a horrible and incurable case of Trump Derangement Syndrom, sometimes referred to as TDS".
+He also urged his supporters to boycott Springsteen's concerts.

 Proposed laws

 A group of Minnesota Senate Republicans introduced a bill in March 2025 that seeks to classify "Trump Derangement Syndrome" as a mental illness and incorporate it into the state's legal definition through amended statutes.
 The bill has proposed that the "syndrome" as the "acute onset of paranoia in otherwise normal persons that is in reaction to the policies and presidencies of President Donald J. Trump" which should be recognized in legal and medical contexts.
 The bill also states that the symptoms may include "Trump-induced general hysteria, which produces an inability to distinguish between legitimate policy differences and signs of psychic pathology in President Donald Trump's behavior" which can manifest as "intense verbal hostility toward Trump" and "overt acts of aggression and violence" towards Trump and MAGA supporters.
 The Minnesota bill uses the same wording that Krauthammer used to describe Bush derangement syndrome.

 U.S. Representative Warren Davidson of Ohio introduced a bill in May 2025 that would require the National Institutes of Health to study Trump derangement syndrome and report annually to Congress.
-Davidson said "TDS has divided families, the country, and led to nationwide violence — including two assassination attempts on President Trump.
+Davidson said "TDS has divided families, the country, and led to nationwide violence—including two assassination attempts on President Trump.
 The TDS Research Act would require the NIH to study this toxic state of mind, so we can understand the root cause and identify solutions."